stephaneVercouillieBMID/slate/source/workingVersion.html.md

 When your JWKSet URL changes, BMID Support must be notified immediately in order to create a new certificate.

 The redirect URL is specified in each Authorization request, the User will be redirected to that URL after the (failed or successful) authentication in the itsme App.
+You need to specify it in the onboarding file because it needs to be whitelisted by our F5.
+We can whitelist several urls.
+The jwkset urls, however, is used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
+Our BE must know what URL to contact, and thus we can register only one JWKSet URL.

 <aside class="success"> Is it possible to register multiple valid callback URIs/JWKSet URIs for one environment?
 Or does it need to be changed whenever URIs are switched?</aside>